Joanna Thomas: Amateur

 As a child Joanna had chronic asthma and was unable to do any sort of strenuous physical activities at a young age, but had always wanted a bigger build for her body.
 When she was 14 years old, she saw for the first time pictures of female bodybuilders in a magazine that belonged to a college student who was staying with her family.
 She in love with the way they looked and decided to become a professional bodybuilder, along with and wanting something to keep fit herself hit due to her asthma.
 Her sister, Nicola, who had been a sprinter, started bodybuilding.

 Three months later, at 107 lb, Joanna worked up the courage to go to a local gym and told the owner she wanted to build muscle.
 The gym owner's wife dismissed her goal of building muscle by saying it should be left to the men, however, her husband began to train her.
 She started bodybuilding and lifting weights at 15 years old and soon discovered she had great genetics for it.
 He gave her a training plan of a 3 split routine a week.
 She quickly grew out of her asthma.
 She said within six months of training she was the only girl in my gym class that could do proper push-ups.
 She followed the training plan for two years and gained 91 lb, including putting on 9 lb of muscle with that program.

 In 1993, Joanna graduated from the Camborne Science and International Academy.
 By the time she was 17 years old, she was bodybuilding seriously and began "obsessive weight training".
 She ate more, spent all her spare money on supplements and trained "like a robot."
 She started diploma in business and dropped out.
-She than did 18 months of nursing at Cornwall College Camborne.
+She then did 18 months of nursing at Cornwall College Camborne.
 At the 1996 English Federation of Bodybuilders (EFBB) British Championships, her sister Nicola, who had only qualified 2 weeks prior, got second place in the lightweight category.
 Joanna started to get heavily into prescription drugs and other illegal drugs before she turned 20.